 \paragraph{Related Literature.} This paper is related to the literature on the identification of matching models; \cref{tab:sumlit} provides an incomplete summary.

-This literature is split into several strands depending on the preference structures of the agents -- transferable utility (TU), non-transferable utilities (NTU), or imperfectly transferable utility (ITU) models;\footnote{See \cite{galichon2019costly} for an example of ITU models.} and the maximum number of links an agent is permitted to form across sides -- one-to-one, many-to-one, many-to-many \citep[see][for a survey]{chiappori_econometrics_2016}.
+This literature is split into several strands depending on the preference structures of the agents -- transferable utility (TU) and non-transferable utilities (NTU);\footnote{See \cite{galichon2019costly} for an example of imperfectly transferable utility (ITU) models.} and the maximum number of links an agent is permitted to form across sides -- one-to-one, many-to-one, and many-to-many \citep[see][for a survey]{chiappori_econometrics_2016}.

-Apart from lying in this broad literature, there is a closer relationship between the one-to-one TU matching model \citep{choo_who_2006,fox_identification_2010,fox_estimating_2018,GRAHAM2011965,sinha_identification_2015,chiappori2017partner,diamond_latent_2017,galichon_cupids_2020,gualdani_identification_2020} and the many-to-one NTU matching model considered here.
-Even though there are no market-clearing transfers in our setup, our setting with a continuum of students being matched with a finite number of colleges leads to market-clearing college cutoffs that play the role of market-clearing shadow prices.
-A key difference from the one-to-one TU literature is that here the endogenous cutoffs do not determine how the surplus is split among the matching agents.
+There is also a close relationship between the one-to-one TU matching model \citep{choo_who_2006,fox_identification_2010,fox_estimating_2018,GRAHAM2011965,sinha_identification_2015,chiappori2017partner,diamond_latent_2017,galichon_cupids_2020,gualdani_identification_2020} and the many-to-one NTU matching model considered here.
+Market-clearing college cutoffs in our setting play the role of market-clearing shadow prices, although the endogenous cutoffs do not determine how the surplus is split among the agents.

 Most of the work on identification within the NTU framework focuses on one-to-one markets \citep{dagsvik_aggregation_2000,menzel_large_2015,uetake2020entry}.
-Allowing for infinitely many agents on both sides of a many-to-one matching market (either NTU or TU), {\cite{agarwal_empirical_2015}} and \cite{diamond_latent_2017} show identification under a homogeneity restriction on the preferences.\footnote{When studying the medical resident match, \cite{agarwal_empirical_2015} discusses some intuitions of using exclusion restrictions to identify heterogeneous preferences on each side of the market.} Our setting and theirs are non-nested, and we allow for richer sources of heterogeneity in the preferences.
-The additional identification power in our setting is a result of holding fixed the number of colleges, and thus the college cutoffs in equilibrium can be treated as fixed parameters. \cite{as_2020} provide a recent survey on empirical models of NTU matching.
+Allowing for infinitely many agents on {\it both} sides of a many-to-one matching market, {\cite{agarwal_empirical_2015}} and \cite{diamond_latent_2017} prove identification under a homogeneity restriction on the preferences,\footnote{When studying the medical resident match, \cite{agarwal_empirical_2015} discusses some intuitions of using exclusion restrictions to identify heterogeneous preferences on each side of the market.} and \cite{ederer2022} shows identification by relaxing the homogeneity assumption but still restricting preferences. \cite{as_2020} provide a recent survey on empirical models of NTU matching.

 Many-to-one NTU matching has been empirically studied in the context of secondary school admissions in Hungary \citep{aue2020happens} and graduate program admissions in France \citep{he2020application}.
 Their data include information on the preferences of both sides that is reported to a centralized mechanism.
 Therefore, they can independently identify and estimate the preferences of each side, essentially reducing the two-sided matching to two separate one-sided problems.